wesleyv/Teensy-4.1-User-Configurable-Midi-to-CV/README.md

 https://www.amazon.com/dp/B07FL3MKLK

+NOTE: I highly recommend cutting the red wire inside the USB cable so that the Teensy is not receiving power from both the plugged-in device and the midi to CV converter board.
+This could cause damamge to the Teensy or your USB connected device.

 I plan to further iterate on this project by adding trimmable slew rate limiting to to each channel to smooth out steppy midi parameter voltages.
 I would also like to clean up and further optimize the code, as well as implementing a better solution for single-wire keyboard tracking with pitchbend to improve pitch bend resolution.
 I also plan to create a layout with monolithic construction instead of offboard wiring.
 ![completed](https://github.com/wesleyv/Teensy-4.1-User-Configurable-Midi-to-CV/blob/master/Photos/IMG_0591.jpg)